InstrumentsLearn

 4. Spoons

-Next, we have the Spoons which are a percussion instrument that are played by hitting two spoons against each other.
+Next, we have the spoons, which are a percussion instrument played by hitting two spoons against each other.
 This makes the distinctive clicking sound that musicians use to keep the rhythm.

 Although metal spoons are a more recent addition, it’s thought that ancient musicians would use animal bones instead to keep the beat.

-While it might look quite simple to simply strike two spoons together, the technique is actually quite difficult and it takes a lot of practice to be able to play some of the more complex rhythms as you can see in the video above.
+While it might look quite simple to simply strike two spoons together, the technique is actually quite difficult.
+It takes a lot of practice to be able to play some of the more complex rhythms as you can see in the video above.

 5. Mandolin

-To look at, mandolins look like a small guitar or ukulele and they occupy a similar role in Appalachian string bands playing the harmony with their higher-pitched strings that were strummed.
+To look at, mandolins look like small guitars or ukuleles, and they occupy a similar role in Appalachian string bands, playing harmony with their higher-pitched strings, which were strummed.

 Nowadays, they’re a stapled part of American folk music being extensively in bluegrass music.